internashionalist/atlas-Oregon_Trail_3000/README.md

 ## Encounters and Resources

-Players will face various threats to their survival throughout the game, including:
+Players will face various threats to their survival throughout the game, including:<br>
 	•	Lost Souls: Fight or flee from a fiery swarm.
 	•	Lava River: Cross molten terrain with creativity and resilience.
 	•	Marauders: Defend your supplies from raiders or barter for safety.